nenitaE/TaskWabbit/README.md

    flask run
    ```

 7. To run the React App in development, checkout the [README](./react-app/README.md) inside the `react-app` directory.
+(Just cd into react-app and run npm install then npm start)

 ## Deployment through Render.com